FuelsEurope

 20 Jun 2023

-Their ask — FuelsEurope requests extending the strategic technologies list to include all renewable and low-carbon fuel production technologies, not just aviation and shipping fuels.
+Message — FuelsEurope requests extending the strategic technologies list to include all renewable and low-carbon fuel production technologies, not just aviation and shipping fuels.
 They want carbon capture and usage (CCU) included alongside carbon capture and storage, with incentives rather than mandates to create a functioning CO2 market.1234

-How it helps them — This would unlock funding for converting existing refinery assets to low-carbon fuel production.56
+Why — This would unlock funding for converting existing refinery assets to low-carbon fuel production.56

-Who loses — Renewable electricity and battery sectors lose priority status by diluting focus across more technologies.
+Impact — Renewable electricity and battery sectors lose priority status by diluting focus across more technologies.

 Meeting with Marco Campomenosi (Member of the European Parliament)